BenoitFaure/MedGemma_DeepMind/nnunet-inference/README.md

 - Google Cloud Platform for infrastructure.

 ##  Contact and more
-- This part of the project was completly developped by Zoughebi Mateo (PhD Student).
+- This part of the project was entirely developed by Mateo Zoughebi (PhD student).
-- Tested by Rohit Datchanamourty on both linux and windows distribution.
+- Tested by Rohit Datchanamourty on both Linux and Windows systems.
-- Contact : mateo.zoughebi@telecom-sudparis.eu.
+- For any inquiries, please contact: mateo.zoughebi@telecom-sudparis.eu.